 The aim of this award is to help increase generated income and improve the capacity of third sector organisations.
 It is only available to charities currently or recently in receipt of funding from the Trust.

-How to Apply: For an informal chat, please contact Stewart Macgregor, Funding Manager on 0141 353 7300 or submit a brief outline (no more than two paragraphs) of the proposed work/activity to email@example.com
+How to Apply: For an informal chat, please contact our funding team on 0141 353 7300 or submit a brief outline (no more than two paragraphs) of the proposed work/activity to email@example.com

 Major Capital Awards

 This applies to capital awards in excess of £250,000 where the overall project costs are more than £5 million.
 Those charities wishing to apply for this funding should firstly contact a member of the Giving Team prior to application.